 Computational physics is the study and implementation of numerical analysis to solve problems in physics for which a quantitative theory already exists.
-Historically, computational physics was the first application of modern computers in science, and is now a subset of computational science.
+Historically, computational physics was the first application of modern computers in science and is now a subset of computational science.
 Computational Physics can be considered as a subdiscipline of theoretical physics.
-It also establish the bridge between theoretical Physics and experimental physics.
+It also establishes the bridge between theoretical Physics and experimental physics.

-This course covers various numerical methods for solving linear and nonlinear systems of equations, interpolation techniques, numerical differentiation and integrations.
-Algorithm for all the numerical methods are covered in the course.
+This course covers various numerical methods for solving linear and nonlinear systems of equations, interpolation techniques, numerical differentiation, and integrations.
+The algorithm for all the numerical methods is covered in the course.

-After the successful completion of this course, student would be able to
+After the successful completion of this course, a student would be able to

-- Solve systems of equations(linear, nonlinear and system of linear equation ) using any method which they learned.
+- Solve systems of equations(linear, nonlinear, and system of the linear equation ) using any method they learned.
 Students will become capable of selecting the optimal method for solving the system depending on the requirement.

 - Perform interpolation using different techniques.

-- Find the function(linear, nonlinear and exponential), which fit to the given set of data
+- Find the function(linear, nonlinear, and exponential), which fit the given set of data

 - Perform numerical integration and differentiation using different techniques.
 Solve dynamics systems in physics using numerical techniques for which the analytical solution is difficult.